nexusformat/definitions/_sources/napi-java.rst.txt

 Note that the location or the naming of these files in the binary Nexus distributions have changed over the years.
-In the Nexus 4.3.0 Windows 64-bit distribution (http://download.nexusformat.org/kits/4.3.0/win64/),
-By default, the DLL is at: ``C:\Program Files\NeXus Data Format\bin\libjnexus-0.dll``.
+In the Nexus 4.3.0 Windows 64-bit distribution (see Assets in https://github.com/nexusformat/code/releases/tag/4.3.0), By default, the DLL is at: ``C:\Program Files\NeXus Data Format\bin\libjnexus-0.dll``.
 Please rename this file to ``jnexus.dll`` before making it available in your path.
 This is important, otherwise, JVM runtime will not be able to locate this file.